I2VControl: Disentangled and Unified Video Motion Synthesis Control: Experiments

+\textbf{$\bullet$ RealEstate10K and MO Datasets}.
+We compare with MotionCtrl and CameraCtrl, on RealEstate10k (short as RE10K) and MO datasets in Tab.~\ref{camera}.
+Our quantitative results are the best, proving the precision and quality of our results.
+The qualitative results are shown in Fig.~\ref{fig:camera_comparison}, showing our good control precision again.

+\textbf{$\bullet$ Object/Fluid Brush Datasets}.
 We compare on the motion brush control task, where we brush masks on images and set scalar motion strength for the selected region without a motion trajectory or direction guide.
-As described in Sec.~\ref{sec:experiments:settings}, we test on two types of inputs, the movable objects and fluid effects.
+We test on two datasets, the movable objects and fluid effects.
 We outperform previous method Motion-I2V on both datasets and all metrics (see Tab.~\ref{tab:brush}), reflecting our effectiveness better response to masks and more significant motion.
 The numerical difference is very intuitively reflected in the visualization results, see Fig.~\ref{fig:object_comparison} and Fig.~\ref{fig:fluid_comparison}.
 The result of Motion-I2V has a small motion range, and the movable pixels seems not able to move out of the given mask.
 This might be related to the control stragety based on optical flow.
 In contrast, our method can produce very large-scale motion.
 For example, in Fig.~\ref{fig:fluid_comparison}, the flame emitted from the wand can be transformed into different shapes.
 The brushed objects can also move away from the origin mask, such as the animal on the right of Fig.~\ref{fig:object_comparison}.